Cross-Certificates for Kernel Mode Code Signing

 - The Local Computer, Personal, Certificates store

-In the Certificate dialog box, click on the Certification Path tab, and then select the top-most certificate in the certification path.
+In the Certificate dialog box, select the Certification Path tab, and then select the top-most certificate in the certification path.
 This is the CA that is the issuing root authority for your SPC.

-View the root authority certificate by clicking the View Certificate button, and then click the Details tab of the new Certificate dialog box.
+View the root authority certificate by selecting the View Certificate button, and then select the Details tab of the new Certificate dialog box.